olivierh59500/Brute-Force-/ReadMe.md

 # Brute-Force

+#Use crunch to create your own dictionary.
+Or else a more sophisticated tool
 1 ) fbrute.pl : SingleThread or Multithread way to search the victim password.
 It's more easy to use the SingleThread. !
 You should create your own dictionary. !